WordPress/gutenberg/docs/designers-developers/developers/block-api/block-context.md

 }
 ```

+As seen in the above example, it is recommended that you include a namespace as part of the name of the context key so as to avoid potential conflicts with other plugins or default context values provided by WordPress.
+The context namespace should be specific to your plugin, and in most cases can be the same as used in the name of the block itself.

 ### Consuming Block Context

 A block can inherit a context value from an ancestor provider by assigning a `context` property in its registered settings.
 This should be assigned as an array of the context names the block seeks to inherit.